raizen74/aws-sysops/README.md

 `AuroraReplicaLagMaximum` - This metric captures the maximum amount of lag between the primary instance and each Aurora DB instance in the DB cluster.

-Reasons that trigger an RDS failover:
-- An Availability Zone outage.

-- The primary DB instance fails.

-- The DB instance's server type is changed.
+**RDS Failover Conditions**:

+1. Primary Instance failure
+- Failed
-- The operating system of the DB instance is undergoing software patching.
+- OS is undergoing software patching
+- Unreachable due to network connectivity loss
+- Modified e.g. DB instance type
+- Busy and unresponsive
+- Underlying storage failure
+1. AZ Outage

-- A manual failover of the DB instance was initiated using Reboot with failover.
+2. Manual failover of the DB instance initiated with `Reboot with failover`

 Root causes for DB connectivity issues:
 - The RDS DB instance is in a state other than available, so it can't accept connections.
 - The source you use to connect to the DB instance is missing from the sources authorized to access the DB instance in your security group, network access control lists (ACLs), or local firewalls.
 - The wrong DNS name or endpoint was used to connect to the DB instance.
 - The Multi-AZ DB instance failed over, and the secondary DB instance uses a subnet or route table that doesn't allow inbound connections.
 - The user authentication is incorrect.

 ## ElastiCache
 Both `Amazon RDS` and `Amazon ElastiCache` offer maintenance windows.
 For both of these services a default maintenance window is provided.
 However, you can configure your own custom maintenance window that suits your system update schedule.

-**Redis**
-- When using a single shard with **cluster mode disabled** you can create **up to 5 replicas** and the replicas can be in a separate AZ and this adds high availability with auto-failover.
-- Redis replication is **asynchronous**.
+Redis replication is **asynchronous** (Eventual consistent).
 Therefore, when a primary node fails over to a replica, a small amount of data might be lost due to replication lag.

+**Redis Cluster mode disabled**
+- 1 primary node and up to 5 replicas, the replicas can be in a separate AZ and this adds high availability with auto-failover.
+- MultiAZ enabled by default
+- If primary node fails, replicas can take over
+- Horizontal scaling (up to 5 replicas)
+- Vertical scaling (`creates new node group` and `DNS update` (transparent for your app))
 - When choosing the replica to promote to primary, ElastiCache for Redis chooses the replica with the least replication lag.
-- When you manually promote read replicas to primary on Redis (cluster mode disabled), you can do so only when Multi-AZ and automatic failover are disabled
+- When you manually promote read replicas to primary on Redis, you can do so only when Multi-AZ and automatic failover are disabled
-- A customer-initiated reboot of a primary doesn't trigger automatic failover.
+- **A customer-initiated reboot of a primary doesn't trigger automatic failover**.
 Other reboots and failures do trigger automatic failover

+**Redis Cluster mode enabled**
+- Data is partitioned across shards (scales writes)
+- Each shard has 1 primary node and up to 5 replica nodes (same as cluster mode disabled)
+- **Up to 500 nodes per cluster** e.g. 500 shards with single master, 250 shards with 1 master 1 replica
+- **Autoscaling shards and replicas** via target tracking and scheduled scaling actions e.g. `CPUUtilization`

+**Redis Connection Endpoints**:
+- Cluster mode enabled: 1 configuration endpoint for r/w ops.
+1 Node endpoint per node for read ops.
+- Cluster mode disabled: 1 primary endpoint for w ops.
+1 Reader endpoint for r ops.
+1 Node endpoint per node for read ops

+**Redis Scaling - Cluster Mode Enabled**:
+- **2 Modes**: `Online Scaling` (No downtime, some degradation in performance) `Offline Scaling` (Downtime, supports changing node type, upgrade engine version) etc
-- `Horizontal scaling` allows you to change the number of node groups (shards) in the replication group by adding or removing node groups (shards).
+- **Horizontal**: Resharding (adding/removing shards).
+Shard rebalancing (redistribute shards). **Supports both Online and Offline Scaling**.
+Allows you to change the number of node groups (shards) in the replication group by adding or removing node groups (shards).
 The **online resharding** process **allows scaling in/out while the cluster continues serving incoming requests**
+- **Vertical**: Changing node type, only supports `Online Scaling`

 **Memcached**
-- A Memcached cluster can have from 1 to 20 nodes
+- Memcached clusters can have 1-40 nodes.
+- Horizontal scaling: Add/remove nodes, auto-discovery feature
+- Vertical Scaling: Change instance type, creates a new cluster.
+You must update your application to use the new endpoint and **manually** delete the old cluster.

 With Amazon ElastiCache Memcached engine you cannot modify the node type.
 The way to scale up is to create a new cluster and specify the new node type.

-`Evictions` occur when memory is over filled or greater than the maxmemory setting in the cache, resulting in the engine selecting keys to evict in order to manage its memory. -> Add more nodes, will provide more memory for storing the frequently used data and should lower the eviction count metrics
+`ElastiCache Evictions` occur when memory is over filled or greater than the maxmemory setting in the cache, resulting in the engine selecting keys to evict in order to manage its memory. -> Solutions:
+- Add more nodes, will provide more memory for storing the frequently used data and should lower the eviction count metrics
+- Set up `eviction policy`

 ## S3
 - `s3:ListBucket` action must be allowed at the **bucket level**, not object level.
 - Read Access action must be allowed at the **object level**, not bucket level.